Building the Value-Added Economy on Xaayda Gwaay.yaay

 To move this work forward, we engaged PNL Consulting to prepare two planning reports.
 The first developed a high-level vision and business case for a value-added business park.
 The second, commissioned in 2024 with financial support from Coast Funds and the backing of CHN, involved on-island engagement with local sawyers and wood users to better understand the gaps and opportunities in Haida Gwaii’s value-added economy.

-From the beginning, our goal has been to proceed slowly and respectfully, focused on creating something that reflects the needs of Haida people and creates lasting benefit.
-The long-term vision is for Didguusi to support local entrepreneurs, artists, and carvers by improving access to wood fibre and shared infrastructure without duplicating or displacing existing efforts.
+From the beginning, our goal has been to proceed slowly and respectfully, focused on creating something that reflects the needs of Haida Laas Haida people and creates a lasting benefit.
+The long term vision is for Didguusii to support Haida Laas Haida, local entrepreneurs, artists, and carvers by improving access to wood fibre and shared infrastructure – without duplicating or displacing existing efforts.

 Supporting Fibre Access

-Through Didguusi, we’ve identified a way to support the program by offering primary breakdown: the mill will process logs into smaller, usable volumes, making them more accessible to carvers, artists, builders, and entrepreneurs.
-We are also building a shelter to house the mill and practice using the equipment, ensuring we’re prepared to support local users in a safe and effective way.
+Through Didguusii, we’ve identified a way to support the program by offering primary breakdown for the Cultural Wood Access Program and local sawyers: the mill will process logs into smaller, usable volumes, making them more accessible to carvers, artists, builders, and entrepreneurs.
+We are in the process of building a shelter to house the mill and testing the equipment to ensure we’re prepared to support Haida / local users in a safe and effective way.

 Working in Partnership, Not in Competition

-The small mill at Didguusi is not intended to compete with existing local mills.
-CHN and the HaiCo Board have been clear: this project must strengthen, not displace, the local value-added economy on Haida Gwaii.
+The small mill at Didguusii is not intended to compete with existing local mills.
+The Council of the Haida Nation and the HaiCo Board have been clear: this project must strengthen, not displace, the local value-added economy on Xaayda Gway.aay Haida Gwaii.

-Part of PNL’s work focused on identifying gaps and understanding where Haida makers need support—whether through equipment, workspace, reliable fibre access, or business support.
-Didguusi is being designed to meet those needs, while offering space for collaboration and shared solutions.
+Part of PNL’s work focused on identifying gaps and understanding where Haida Laas need support—whether through equipment, workspace, reliable fibre access, or business support.
+Didguusii is being designed to meet those needs, while offering space for collaboration and shared solutions.

 What’s Next

-With support from Coast Funds and CHN, we are currently building out infrastructure at the Ferguson site.
-This includes a shelter for the mill, space for future activities, and operational testing of the equipment.
+With support from Coast Funds and the Council of the Haida Nation, we are currently building infrastructure at the Didguusii site.
+This includes the mill shelter, small office, space for future activities, and operational testing of the equipment.

-We are now using the information from the PNL reports—along with all the feedback we’ve received—to build a robust, community-informed business plan for Didguusi.
-Once complete, the project will operate as a standalone entity outside of Taan Forest.
+We are now using the information from the PNL reports—along with all the feedback we’ve received—to build a robust, community-informed business plan for Didguusii.